thanasisvax/Heart-Failure-Project/README.md

 Screenshot is shown the response from my webservice:</p>
 ![alt](https://github.com/thanasisvax/Heart-Failure-Project/blob/master/starter_file/Webservice%20Outcome.PNG)</p>

-Screeshot is shown the active endpoint for the deployed model:</p>
+Screeshot is shown the active endpoint for the deployed model/It can be seen that the endpoint for the saved model is Healthy and active:</p>
 ![alt](https://github.com/thanasisvax/Heart-Failure-Project/blob/master/starter_file/webservice2.PNG)</p>
 ![alt](https://github.com/thanasisvax/Heart-Failure-Project/blob/master/starter_file/Endpoint.PNG)</p>

 ## Screen Recording
-Screen recording is uploaded in the following link: https://youtu.be/5NEcYZOF4wU
+Screen recording is uploaded in the following link: https://youtu.be/Q52ZZe3HMr8

 ## Standout Suggestions
 I have enabled the application insights which it can be seen the successful requests and responses of my model. see screenshot below:</p>